 The river bank can thus become a well-used public space suitable for all kinds of festivals and events in every season: a grand stair can lead from the bridges down to river level, and can be used for performances.
 The river deck can offer space for restaurants, a public swimming pool and a ferry dock.

 25. The Illuminated Gardens

 The relatively low plant height in combination with wide open plan spaces such as the two axes and the streets create an environment which can easily be overseen or viewed from the surrounding city.
-The public program, which is distributed evenly over the site, along with access to the well-lit car park, provide a security framework for park goers at night.
+The public program, which is distributed evenly over the site, along with access to the well-lit car park, provides a security framework for park-goers at night.